tuist/Noora/README.md

 # TerminalUI ⭐️

-Command line interfaces (CLIs), although limited in what can be achieved graphically due to terminal capabilities, can benefit from having **well-designed and consistent aesthetics** throughout the various commands.
-This is a role that **design systems** have traditionally played in other GUIs, and that is rather an unexplore concept in the context of terminals.
+Command Line Interfaces (CLIs), though graphically limited due to terminal capabilities, **can still benefit significantly from well-designed and consistent aesthetics across various commands**.
+This is a role traditionally filled by design systems in Graphical User Interfaces (GUIs), but it remains largely unexplored in the context of terminals.

-[Tuist](https://tuist.io) terminal experiences suffered for a long time from not having a design system: inconsistent spacing, information competing for attention, hard-to-parse output...
-And this motivated us to build TerminalUI, a design system for Swift-powered CLIs.
+Tuist's terminal experiences, for a long time, suffered from the lack of a design system, leading to issues like inconsistent spacing, information overload, and difficult-to-parse outputs.
+This situation motivated us to create TerminalUI, **a design system specifically for Swift-powered CLIs.**

-**TerminalUI** builds upon [SwiftTUI](https://github.com/rensbreur/SwiftTUI) to provide a set aesthetically-pleasing, themable, and consistent UI components for building terminal experiences.
-It codifies years of experience building the Tuist CLI, and we'd love to offer it as a gift to the Swift community to build terminal experiences that are a joy to use.
+TerminalUI, leveraging [SwiftTUI](https://github.com/rensbreur/SwiftTUI), offers a set of aesthetically pleasing, customizable, and uniform UI components for developing terminal experiences.
+It encapsulates our extensive experience in crafting the Tuist CLI.
+We are delighted to share it with the Swift community, aiming to make building terminal experiences an enjoyable process.

 ## Development